shadowmoose/RedditDownloader/docs/Settings.md

 If a setting has options, its value **must** be one of its options.

-**Note:** File output paths support tags to isntert data about each post into the file path.
+**Note:** File output paths support tags to insert data about each post into the file path.
 See [the bottom of this page](#output-format) for more info.

 **Below are the relevant categories, and their settings:**